In Morph, you build the backend using Python. You can freely add Python packages to build data processing and AI workflows.

 Streaming

 Use this when using streaming APIs such as LLM API.
-Execute value streaming using the stream_chat function.
+Execute value streaming using the yeild instead of return.

 The corresponding Markdown component is <Chat>.